Phil Twyford announces review of transport tender process

 The Transport Minister has announced a full review of the Public Transport Operating Model saying the competitive tendering process has triggered a "race to the bottom".

-Phil Twyford has made the announcement at a Tramways Union Wellington Branch annual general meeting this morning.
+Phil Twyford has made the announcement in front of hundreds of bus drivers at a Tramways Union Wellington Branch annual general meeting this morning.

-"Since PTOM came in it's fair to say there's been a lot of disruption caused by operator and network changes especially, here in Wellington," he said.
+"Since PTOM came in, it's fair to say there's been a lot of disruption caused by operator and network changes, especially here in Wellington," he said.

 PTOM was introduced by the previous government to incentivise commerciality.